NitorCreations/nflow/README.md

 * Non-declarative &mdash; workflows are defined as code
 * Visualization &mdash; workflows can be visualized in [nFlow Explorer](https://github.com/NitorCreations/nflow/tree/master/nflow-explorer)
 * Embeddable &mdash; usually embedded as a library, but a standalone server is also provided
-* High availability &mdash; workflows can be processed by multiple deployments
+* High availability &mdash; the same workflows can be processed by multiple deployments
 * Fault tolerant &mdash; automatic recovery if runtime environment crashes
 * Atomic state updates &mdash; uses and requires a relational database for atomic state updates and locking
 * Multiple databases supported &mdash; PostgreSQL, MySQL, Oracle, Microsoft SQL Server, H2